whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 Good call on group_by

-Good data structure with the hash of player_<n> to words that the player played, would have been fun to get it finisished, though :)
+Good data structure with the hash of player_<n> to words that the player played, would have been fun to get it finished, though :)

 **Testing**